dako98/RadarrStalledCleaner/README.md

 # Radarr Stalled Cleaner

-Stalled Cleaner is a Python script that helps manage movie downloads in a Radarr queue.
+Radarr Stalled Cleaner is a Python script that helps manage movie downloads in a Radarr queue.
 It checks the estimated remaining time and the time elapsed since a movie was grabbed.
 If the remaining time or the elapsed time exceed specified limits, the script will remove the movie from the queue.

 ## Features